stefonweblog/stefon/README.md

 # Stefon

 ## Overview

-Stefon is a composable blog engine.
+Stefon is a composable blog engine written in Clojure.
 This project will *try* to approach the feature set of [Wordpress](http://codex.wordpress.org/WordPress_Features).
 The architecture is a small kernel with a plugin system wrapped around it.
 And composable means you could choose to only use a core server component, posting txt entries, let's say with an in-memory data store.
 If you want a little more, you can choose to add a DB adapter out to Datomic, Import / Export support, etc. This is all still within a running Clojure repl.
 So additionally, you might choose to add a Web UI (or tablet or smartphone UI), and so on.

 ## Functionality

  * Core Data Model
    * posts (txt, rtf, md)